 Sleep appliances are customized solutions for common sleep disorders such as bruxism (clenching/grinding), snoring, sleep apnea, etc. Some of the commonly suggested sleep appliances are:

 Bruxism guard: A bruxism guard or a nightguard is an oral appliance that looks similar to an athletic mouthguard.
 Patients have to wear it before going to sleep, and the guard prevents contact between the teeth from either jaw.
 Also, it reduces the pressure applied to the TMJ, thereby reducing the chances of developing TMJ disorder.

-SLEEP APNEA/SNORING: If you have difficulty sleeping or wake up after a full nights of sleep not feeling rested, you could be suffering from Sleep Apnea.
-Around 22 million Americans suffer from Sleep Apnea resulting in daytime sleepiness, interruptions of breathing while sleeping, snoring, morning headaches and much more.
+SLEEP APNEA/SNORING: If you have difficulty sleeping or wake up after a full night of sleep not feeling rested, you could be suffering from Sleep Apnea.
+Around 22 million Americans suffer from Sleep Apnea, resulting in daytime sleepiness, interruptions of breathing while sleeping, snoring, morning headaches, and much more.
 If you've been told you have Sleep Apnea, if you have been placed on a CPAP machine, or if you have been told you snore at night, you could be a candidate for Sleep Appliance (Mandibular Advancement Device).